 top of page

-3. Do you experience dissertation shame or anxiety?
+• Do you ever suffer from dissertation shame or anxiety?

-5. Do you suffer from writer’s block or lack of focus?
+• Do you suffer from writer’s block or lack of focus when trying to write?

-7. Do you feel like an impostor or intellectual fraud?
+• Do you feel like an academic fraud or impostor?

 Did you answer “yes” to any of the above?